Sorry, you need to enable JavaScript to visit this website.

 Judicial Branch

 The judicial branch consists of the court system and a handful of boards and commissions that support the court system.
-The Superior Court of the District of Columbia is the local trial court.
-The Superior Court consists of a chief judge and 61 associate judges that hear cases involving criminal and civil law.
-The District of Columbia Court of Appeals is the highest court and is similar to a state supreme court.
+The Superior Court of the District of Columbia is the trial court.
+The Superior Court consists of a chief judge and 50 associate judges that hear cases involving criminal and civil law.
+The District of Columbia Court of Appeals is the District’s highest court and is similar to a state supreme court.
 The Court of Appeals consists of a chief judge and eight associate judges.
-All judges in the District of Columbia are appointed by the President of the United States and confirmed by the US Senate.
+All judges in the District of Columbia courts are appointed by the President of the United States and confirmed by the US Senate.